 Spiritual development at Lauralton Hall is an integral component that helps to empower students to pursue their highest potential through lifelong learning, compassionate service, and responsible leadership in a global society.

-Liturgies and prayer services include: Mass of the Holy Spirit, Mercy Day Mass, All Saint’s Day Mass, Thanksgiving Mass, Advent Mass, Feast of the Immaculate Conception Mass, Interfaith Prayer Services, Immigration and Refugee Prayer Services, Healing and Memorial Prayer Services, Catherine McAuley/Catholic schools week Mass, Ash Wednesday Mass/Prayer Service, Lenten Reconciliation, Ascension Thursday Mass and Baccalaureate Mass.
+Liturgies and prayer services include: Mass of the Holy Spirit, Mercy Day Mass, All Saint’s Day Mass, Thanksgiving Mass, Advent Mass, Feast of the Immaculate Conception Mass, Interfaith Prayer Services, Immigration and Refugee Prayer Services, Healing and Memorial Prayer Services, Catherine McAuley/Catholic Schools Week Mass, Ash Wednesday Prayer Service, Lenten Reconciliation, Ascension Thursday Mass and Baccalaureate Mass.

 Religion Department Head and Director of Campus Ministry